metametadata/pickings/README.md

 ## TODO

-- feature: make it crossplatform (mainly fix notifications)
+- feature: make it crossplatform (mainly fix notifications: use jwindow and/or use terminal-notifier)
 - feature: ! and !!! priorities - e.g by pressing hotkey several times
-- feature: os-independent notifications - e.g. use jwindow or better notifications - use terminal-notifier
+- feature: enbale/disable taskbar icon, sounds, notificaitons
 - feature: only one instance allowed
 - feature: drag-n-drop file
 - feature: recent files